DotNetNewbies/It-s-all-about-the-process/docs/How would you do it.md

 As I see it, should I wish to perform my job in keeping with my *very* high
 standards, my so-called "work-life balance" just went out the window for
-multiple reasons (think off-short time zones and emerging "emergencies"), I
+multiple reasons (think off-shore time zones and emerging "emergencies"), I
 will be *constantly* trying to keep up with 10 different fields of endeavour,
 I must constantly provide training to my peers, etc. etc. etc.
 And all for the lofty salary of...67K.
 Yep, sixty-seven thousand dollars a year.